Southbank Centre: Personnel

 Misan Harriman became chairman of the Board of Governors of the Southbank Centre in 2022, succeeding Susan Gilchrist, who had held the role since 2016.
 Elaine Bedell was appointed as Chief Executive in 2017; from 2009 to 2016 that position was held by Alan Bishop, former chairman of Saatchi & Saatchi International and Chief Executive of the Central Office of Information.

 September 2005 saw the arrival of Jude Kelly as the centre's Artistic Director.
 After Kelly stepped down in order to devote herself to the Women of the World Festival, Madani Younis (previously Artistic Director at the Bush Theatre) was appointed to the new role of Creative Director from January 2019, to work alongside Gillian Moore, the Director of Music, and Ralph Rugoff, Director of the Hayward Gallery.
 Younis resigned in October 2019.
+Gillian Moore stepped down from her directorship in 2022, and the Music programme is now overseen by Jane Beese, Head of Contemporary Music, and Toks Dada, Head of Classical Music.

 The role of artistic director remained vacant until the appointment of the former creative director of Manchester International Festival, Mark Ball who took up his position at the Southbank in January 2022.